WICG/html-in-canvas/README.md

 (*) Without `layoutsubtree`, geometry APIs such as `getBoundingClientRect()` on these elements return an empty rect.
 They do have computed styles, however, and are keyboard-focusable.

 `drawHTMLElement(element ...)` takes the CTM (current transform matrix) of the canvas into consideration.
-The image drawn into the canvas is sized to `element`'s [`devicePixelContentBox`](https://web.dev/articles/device-pixel-content-box); element outsize that bounds (including ink and layout overflow) are clipped.
+The image drawn into the canvas is sized to `element`'s [`devicePixelContentBox`](https://web.dev/articles/device-pixel-content-box); content outside those bounds (including ink and layout overflow) are clipped.
 The `drawHTMLElement(element, x, y, dwidth, dheight)` variant resizes the image of `element`'s subtree to `dwidth` and `dheight`.

-In an addition, a `fireOnEveryPaint` option is added to `ResizeObserverOptions`, allowing script to be notified whenever any descendants of a `<canvas>` may render differently, so they can be redrawn.
+In addition, a `fireOnEveryPaint` option is added to `ResizeObserverOptions`, allowing script to be notified whenever any descendants of a `<canvas>` may render differently, so they can be redrawn.
 The callback to the resize observer will be called at resize observer timing, which is after DOM style and layout, but before paint.

 The same element may be drawn multiple times.